matomo-org/developer-documentation/docs/generated/master/Piwik/Period.md

 <a name="factory" id="factory"></a>
 ### `factory()`

-Creates a new Period instance with a period ID and Date instance.
+Creates a new Period instance with a period ID and [Date](/api-reference/Piwik/Date) instance.

-Note: This method cannot create Range periods.
+_Note: This method cannot create [Period\Range](/api-reference/Piwik/Period/Range) periods._

 #### Signature